 Council Tool is a great American company that has made excellent axes for many years and continues to do so.
 The Dayton Pattern felling axe is no exception – this beast of an axe, weighing in at over 5 lbs, is designed for and totally suited to taking on big, hard trees that would take ages to chop down with smaller axes.
 The 36-inch American hickory handle allowed me to really get that swing in, bite deep into the wood and take massive chips out at a fast pace.

-The American steel axehead is of a very high quality and takes an edge well, and comes painted red to protect it from rust and make sure that you won’t lose sight of it wherever you place it.
+The American steel axehead is of a very high quality, takes an edge well, and comes painted red to protect it from rust and ensure you won’t lose sight of it wherever you place it.
 The handle comes unvarnished, which is good – most lacquers or varnishes make the handle more slippery than it should be, and I didn’t want a beast like this slipping out of my grip.
 A couple of coats of vegetable oil rubbed into the handle will seal it fine.
 The poll of the axehead is flat, so you can hammer wedges into the tree you’re felling.

 The only drawback that some have reported is the grain on some handles being off, but since this is a handmade product from the USA, you will surely get great customer service and a replacement if that does happen.
 I didn’t have any problems with my model.